 For highlights and key experiences in Botswana, click here

-The best time for wildlife viewing in the north-east of South Africa is the dry season between April and November.
+The best time for wildlife viewing in the north-east of South Africa, in the area around Kruger National Park, is the dry season between April and November.
 The south coast and Cape Town can be visited year-round, but get cool in July and August.

 For highlights and key experiences in South Africa, click here